Wolverine971/9takes/src/blog/enneagram/enneagram-personality-test.md

           "@type": "Question",
           "acceptedAnswer": {
             "@type": "Answer",
-            "text": "In the Enneagram system, core emotions are linked to centers of intelligence like the head, heart, and body.
-For example, fear is associated with intellectual intelligence, shame with emotional intelligence, and anger with instinctual intelligence."
+            "text": "In the Enneagram system, core emotions are linked to centers of Intelligence like the head, heart, and body.
+For example, fear is associated with intellectual Intelligence, shame with Emotional Intelligence, and anger with instinctual Intelligence."
           },
           "name": "How do core emotions relate to centers of intelligence like the head, heart, and body?"
         }